Overview

 Winning the Game

-very unlikely event that a league should end in a tie, each manager will get a share of the title.
+each manager will get a share of the title.